code0rc/pizza-plaza/README.md

 ## Installation

-run `npm install` to load all dependencies.
+Run `npm install` to load all dependencies and then run `npm run init` to copy assets into the public document root.